JohnMarit/mobilaws/README.md

 - **Copy Text**: Copy the full article text
 - **Print**: Print the article with clean formatting

+## Architecture

+### AI Integration Flow
+1. User types a message in the custom chat interface
+2. Message is sent to Fastbots AI via the `AIChatService`
+3. Fastbots processes the query using trained law data
+4. Response is streamed back and displayed in the custom UI

-## Data Structure
+### Data Structure

-The constitution data is stored in `public/constitution.json` with this structure:
+The law data is stored in `public/law.json` with this structure:

 ```json
 [